codelucas/codelucas.com/_posts/2013-04-12-kingdom-connectivity.md

 - graph_theory
 ---

-> King Charles recently opened up a compeltely new kingdom!
+> King Charles recently opened up a completely new kingdom!
 This kingdom has many cities connected by one-way roads.
 To ensure high connectivity, two cities are sometimes directly connected by even more than one road.
 King Charles has made one of the cities in the new kingdom his financial capital and one city his warfare capital, and he wants high connectivity between these two capitals.

 > The connectivity of a pair of cities A and B is defined as the number of different paths from city A to city B. A path may use a road more than once if possible.
 Two paths are considered different if they do not use exactly the same sequence of roads.
 There are N cities numbered 1 to N in the new kingdom and M one-way roads.
 City 1 is the financial capital and city N is the warfare capital.